Open for Applications

 The British Columbia Public Interest Advocacy Centre (BCPIAC) is a not-for-profit, social justice law firm located in Vancouver.
 BCPIAC’s mission is to advance the interests of individuals and groups that are generally unrepresented or underrepresented in areas of major public concern.

 Applications should include a resume as well as a cover letter outlining any relevant work or life experience that relate to BCPIAC’s work.
-A writing sample and/or litigation resume, and references will be requested when interviews are scheduled.
+Please ensure that upon application you are ready to provide a writing sample, litigation resume, and references as these are required when interviews are scheduled.

-Salary will be commensurate with legal experience.
-BCPIAC provides a full benefits package, along with vacation and discretionary time to promote a healthy work/life balance.
+Salary range $62,914.31 to $114,270.82 annually set according to years of experience.
+BCPIAC provides a full benefits package to promote a healthy work/life balance.